wakonyo254/august-cohort-final-project/README.md

 # august-cohort-final-project
 # Heath Heroes System

 Welcome to Health Heroes Site!
-This project helps users engage in health-related challenges.
-It's built using Node.js, Ejs templates and a backend system.
+This project is a simplified, child-friendly webpage designed to engage young users in health-related challenges.
+Its primary goal is to create and enforce better health habits among children through interactive challenges, point tracking, and leaderboards.
+The system is built using Node.js, EJS templates, and a backend to manage these features seamlessly.

+Features
+Health Challenges: Interactive tasks to encourage healthy habits.
+Point System: Users earn points by completing challenges.
+Leaderboard: Tracks and displays user rankings to foster a sense of achievement and competition.
+Child-Friendly Design: Simplified interface tailored for young users to navigate and enjoy.

 Before you run this project locally, ensure you have Node.js in place .